SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 ------------------

-For each of the different magnitude types (e.g. mb, mB, MLv, Mw(mB)), the station magnitudes are shown in the magnitude residual plot and the table.
+For each of the different magnitude types (e.g. mb, mB, MLv, Mw(mB)), the :ref:`station magnitudes <scmag-stationM>` are shown in the magnitude residual plot and the table.
 The residual plot visualizes the difference between the station magnitude and the network magnitude for the different station distances.
 After relocation the magnitudes can be recalculated by the "Compute Magnitudes" button in the